This article will help you understand the difference between Type 1 Diabetes Vs Type 2 Diabetes.

 Fat – Low-fat diet is recommended which is also helpful in reducing the risk of atherosclerosis common in diabetes also reduces LDL (low-density lipoprotein) and VLDL (very low-density lipoprotein) levels.
 A low-fat diet also helps in maintaining weight, as we know obesity is one of the risk factors of diabetes.

 Fibre- Dietary fibre help in both type 1 and type 2 diabetes.
 A high fibre diet helps in weight control and lowering blood pressure, also provide satiety value.
-Fruits with low Glycemic index like apple and green leafy vegetables are a good source of fibre.
+Fruits with a low Glycemic index like apple and green leafy vegetables are a good source of fibre.

 Artificial sweeteners – There are substitutes for sugar are available known as artificial sweeteners which have a pleasant taste.
 Some examples are cyclamate, Ace-k, stevia, aspartame, saccharin, sucralose.